rolancon/confetti/README.md

     [table2,]

-The Confetti file that contains these table definitions constitutes the database schema (or the horde in Data Algebra terminology).
+The Confetti file that contains these table definitions constitutes the database (or the horde in Data Algebra terminology).
 A file could be named _customer-db.cft_ to indicate that it contains the schema and data of a customer database, consisting of several tables that constitute the database.

 ### RDF triple stores